 You can't always vet the legitimacy of a business on the strength of their online presence alone.
-And you can't always vet the legitimacy of a third party seller based on their Amazon presence, either.
-There's a certain level of trust customers have in eCommerce merchants, and few will risk ruining their hard-won reputation by breaking that trust.
+And you can't always vet the legitimacy of a seller based on their Amazon presence, either.
+There's a certain level of trust customers have in Amazon, and they're not about to risk ruining their hard-won reputation by breaking it.

 Sadly, that trust may not always be warranted.

 Amazon's no longer the only eCommerce game in town, even if they continue to be the most dominant player.
-But in 2018, Amazon announced that third party sellers were responsible for approximately $160 billion of their annual business.
-So if fraud, scams and pirating remain rampant, why are there 2.3 million third party sellers active on Amazon Marketplace, with over a quarter of a million joining in 2020 alone?
+But if fraud, scams and pirating remain rampant, why are there currently over six million third party sellers active on Amazon Marketplace?

 It's not simply lip service.
 It's an active process of streamlining the entire customer experience.
-And though policies can seem cumbersome to many new sellers, they're in place to protect your reputation just as much as they protect customers.
+And though Amazon's policies can seem cumbersome to many new sellers, they're in place to protect their reputation just as much as they protect customers.

-Earlier this year, Amazon announced they were piloting a test trial of enhanced video conferencing to verify the identity of third party sellers.
-In the past, all that was necessary to register as a seller was simply providing Amazon with an online application and relatively standard documentation.
-But as both companies and buyers noted, the lax approval standards opened up a floodgate of counterfeit goods—particularly from sellers located in China.
-It was enough to discourage major brands such as Nike, with some companies opting to leave Amazon altogether; most notably Birkenstock, who cited Amazon's “unacceptable business practices” as a reason for their 2016 departure.
+But as both companies and buyers noted, lax approval standards can open up a floodgate of counterfeit goods—particularly from sellers located in China.
+It's been enough to discourage major brands such as Nike, with some companies opting to leave Amazon altogether; most notably Birkenstock, who cited Amazon's “unacceptable business practices” as a reason for their 2016 departure.

 Birkenstock might be able to afford to lose their presence on Amazon.
-But what does Amazon's new enhanced verification policy mean for sellers?
+But what does Amazon's new enhanced seller identity verification policy mean for smaller third party sellers?

 “Amazon is always innovating to improve the seller experience so honest entrepreneurs can seamlessly open a selling account and start a business, while also proactively blocking bad actors,” an Amazon spokesperson confirmed in April.
 “As we practice social distancing, we are testing a process that allows us to validate prospective sellers' identification via video conferencing.
 This pilot allows us to connect one-on-one with prospective sellers while making it even more difficult for fraudsters to hide.”